BennyTot/LinkMon/README.md

 ## Fire Red / Leaf Green
 * Pokemon Tower IS a dungeon.
 Therefore, in order to not soft-locke you must wait to enter it until after you obtain the silph scope from Giovanni in Rocket Hideout.
 * Diglett Cave is NOT a dungeon since there are no trainers.
+* The SS Anne Dungeon begins as soon as you flash your SS Anne ticket and just like Kaizo Ironmon the Rival fight must be the first fight you do.
 * You ARE allowed to save state in the beginning of your Safari Zone encounter to guarantee the catch (just load state if the pokemon runs)
 * You ARE allowed to enter Sevii Islands.